monch1962/minimise-docker-golang-image-size/README.md

 ### Node.js
 Node.js code will need to include the Node runtime, plus any libraries explicitly requested by the application, plus any cascading library dependencies.
 A similar article on minimising the size of Node.js container images is at https://antonfisher.com/posts/2018/03/19/reducing-docker-image-size-of-a-node-js-application/ where they were able to get the size of a not-quite-so-trivial Node app running in a Docker container down to a 79Mb image.

+## Minimal base distributions

+### Alpine

+A very small image based on Alpine Linux is available from https://hub.docker.com/_/alpine.
+It is only 5Mb in size, is maintained by the Alpine Linux team, and can be extended for a wide range of use cases.

+Many projects provide base images based on Alpine Linux, which has become something of a defacto standard for deploying services with minimal image sizes.
+Examples of these projects include Node, Nginx, MySQL, OpenJDK, Postgres - all of which provide tiny images built on Alpine Linux, which are maintained by the respective projects.

+### Distroless

+Google maintains a set of "distroless" images at https://github.com/GoogleContainerTools/distroless.
+These images are language-specific, and are designed to give fairly minimal containers with just enough support to run applicatons written in those languages.
+These are often a good, generic choice when you don't need to create the smallest possible image size

+### UBI Micro

+Redhat maintains an image they call "UBI Micro", which can be accessed via https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html-single/building_running_and_managing_containers/index#con_understanding-the-ubi-micro-images_assembly_types-of-container-images.
+This image is language-independent, and provide a small base image designed to suit for a wide range of use cases.

+Redhat provides support for this image, but it is freely distributable

+## Conclusion

+It's possible to get Docker images running Golang code to be very small - close to the size of the executable itself.
+A trivial Go application compiles to about a 2Mb executable.
+It's quite common to have useful Golang executables around 10-20Mb in size, and following the steps above should give you Docker images of a similar size.